-Students may appeal notice of suspension to the Assistant Vice President of Student Services or his or her designated representative.
-The Assistant Vice President, or his or her designated representative, will meet with student, student's counselor, and faculty advisor.
+Students may appeal notice of suspension to the Vice President of Student Services or his or her designated representative.
+The Vice President, or his or her designated representative, will meet with the student, and the student's advisor.

 Graduation

 Criteria for Graduating with Distinction